Runner-Up: Best Designers: Jim's Formal Wear

 They offered 37 options when I visited, including suits, and including designers like Michael Kors and Kenneth Cole.

-Prices were average, but they charge for things like pocket squares ($8) and shoes ($25) that are included or cheaper at other establishments.
+Prices were average, with packages between $150-$160.
+But they charge for things like pocket squares ($8) and shoes ($25) that are included or cheaper at other establishments.

 Ease of Use